sharat7j/Addressbook/README.md

 Bonus:
-     Design	a	RESTFUL	search/filtering	interface	for	these	use	cases:
+     Design	a	RESTFUL	search/filtering	interface	for	these	use	cases:<br/>
-     Show	all	the	contacts	from	a	list	of	states
+     Show	all	the	contacts	from	a	list	of	states.<br/>
-     Show	all	the	contacts	last	contacted	in	a	date	range Show	all	the	contacts	from	a	given	area	code	assuming	the	phone	number is	in	the	format(xxx-xxx-xxxx)
+     Show	all	the	contacts	last	contacted	in	a	date	range.<br/>
+     Show	all	the	contacts	from	a	given	area	code	assuming	the	phone	number is	in	the	format(xxx-xxx-xxxx)